corbfost/flightdelaypredictor/notes_on_data.md

 Recall:  0.720212171971
 Precision:  0.252822422579
 ```
 - Not bad at all, actually.
 Both precision and recall are significantly higher compared to the Logistic model.
+- Why does the threshold need to be so low?
+Let's look at how a Gradient Boosted Regressor performs.

+- Using a GBR with the same columns,